November 5, 2024

 Local Lakes Report

 Bass fishing is becoming more and more popular in the Lower Mainland and Fraser Valley.
-Cultas Lake has become a particular hot spot, with invasive smallmouth appearing in frightening numbers.
+Cultus Lake has become a hot spot, with invasive smallmouth appearing in frightening numbers.
 Late Spring through Early Fall are a great time to target these fish, and it is recommended that you kill them when caught.

 Although you can "fish" Harrison Lake, it is not renowned as a productive body of water.